The lattice of varieties of monoids: The covering property

 \subsection{The number of covers}

-It is interesting to question how many covers a variety can have, if it has any at all.
-There exist monoid varieties with infinitely many covers.
-A trivial example of a variety with such a property is the variety $\mathbf T$; see Observation~\ref{atoms}.
-Moreover, the following assertion holds.
+It is fundamental to question how many covers a variety can have, if it has any at all.
+There exist monoid varieties with infinitely many covers, with the trivial variety $\mathbf T$ being a mundane example; see Observation~\ref{atoms}.
+The following result, the proof of which is deferred to Subsection~\ref{decompos}, provides some non-trivial examples.

 \begin{proposition} Every completely regular monoid variety has infinitely many covers in the lattice $\mathbb{MON}$. \end{proposition}